mwanikigachanja/alx-zero_day/c_explore/README.md

 2. **Rock-Paper-Scissors Game:** A simple text-based version of the classic Rock-Paper-Scissors game.
 Play against the computer and see if you can outsmart it!

+3. **Word Scramble Game:** Unscramble the letters to reveal the correct word.
+The computer will choose a random word, scramble the letters, and you have to guess it!

+4. **Number Guessing Game (Reverse Guessing):** In this game, the computer will try to guess a number you have in mind.
+Provide hints (higher or lower), and see if the computer can guess the correct number!

+5. **Text Adventure Game:** Embark on a small text-based adventure where you explore a mysterious cave.
+Make choices that affect the outcome of your journey!

 ## How to Play

-1. **Blackjack Game:**

-   - Run the `blackjack.c` file using a C compiler.
-   - The game will prompt you with your initial two cards and the dealer's face-up card.
-   - You can choose to "hit" to get another card or "stand" to keep your current hand.
-   - The dealer will then play its turn according to the fixed rules.
-   - The winner will be determined based on the total value of the hands without exceeding 21.

-2. **Rock-Paper-Scissors Game:**
+To play any of the games in this folder:

-   - Run the `rock_paper_scissors.c` file using a C compiler.
+1. Open the respective `.c` file using a C compiler.
-   - Enter your choice by typing "rock," "paper," or "scissors" when prompted.
-   - The computer will randomly generate its choice.
-   - The winner will be determined based on the game's rules: rock beats scissors, scissors beats paper, and paper beats rock.
+2. Compile and run the code to start the game.
+3. Follow the on-screen instructions and input your choices to play the game.

 ## Dependencies

-The games in this folder are written in C and should run on any system with a C compiler installed.
+These games are written in C and should run on any system with a C compiler installed.

 ## License